aboutbits/react-pagination/readme.md

 npm install @aboutbits/react-pagination
 ```

-Second, you can make use of the `useSearchAndPagination` hook.
+Second, you can make use of the `useQueryAndPagination` hook.
 This package implements 3 versions of this hook:

 - [In Memory](#in-memory-pagination): Use this hook where you don't want to modify browser history. e.g. Dialogs
 - [React Router](#react-router-based-pagination): Use this hook if you want to keep track of the state in the URL and